Where Is Asbestos Found? Sources of Exposure

 Certain consumer goods or household items also contain asbestos.
 Found primarily in appliances, it can also appear in toys, talc, and potting soil.
 Asbestos-containing products also include the following:

 - Certain textiles

 - Brake linings

 - Hair dryers

 - Children's toys

-Even though asbestos is generally no longer used in everyday consumer items manufactured in the United States, asbestos has been found in products that have been imported into the United States from abroad.
-Certain consumer advocacy groups regularly test such products for traces of asbestos, and often publish their findings if there is a potential health hazard associated with them.
+Even though asbestos is generally no longer used in everyday consumer items manufactured in the United States, you can find asbestos in products imported into the United States from abroad.
+Certain consumer advocacy groups regularly test such products for traces of asbestos and publish their findings if there is a potential health hazard associated with them.